THE RESTORED POT HOUSE GLASSHOUSE

 The maze is a new feature and is believed to be the first hedge maze planted in South West Scotland.
 It’s great fun for anyone with a bit of energy to run off – or visitors can simply pick a bench, relax, and listen to the birdsong.

 In late winter the Snowdrops lighten the short days and are followed by Primulas and Rhodedendrons in all their flamboyant colours.
 Summer belongs to the traditional herbaceous plants and scented Roses, whilst late summer and autumn brings the exotic flowers in the glasshouses and rich autumn tints on the trees and shrubs.
-Of particular interest at Dunskey is the collection of Clianthus and Sutherlandia.
-These southern hemisphere plants are at their very best in April and a are forming the basis for a National Collection.
+Of particular interest at Dunskey is the National Collection of Clianthus, Nicotiana and Sutherlandia.
+These southern hemisphere plants are at their very best in April and are forming the basis for a National Collection.

 Dunskey is famous for its wonderful snowdrops and opens each year in February for The Snowdrop Festival in conjunction with Scotland’s Gardens Scheme.
 See more here.